Last Updated on

 Alternatives to Consider

 When it comes to value, you want something that you’re going to love.
 If you don’t already love the sound of the Martin, then perhaps you’ll want to consider the Takamine GD30CE Acoustic Electric Guitar.
 While it sports the same price point, it’s definitely not a travel size.
 Perhaps, this isn’t quite fair to compare, but when it comes to value, the Tak has it!
-It has the Takamine TP-4TD preamp system and some other great features that you can find out about here.
+It has the Takamine TP-4TD preamp system and some other great features that you can find out about the GD30CE here.
 However, if the dreadnought is still too big for your liking, the Takamine GN30CE-NAT Nex Cutaway Acoustic-Electric Guitar is slightly smaller and may do you just fine!

 Another travel size acoustic electric guitar under 400 bucks is Fender’s CT-140SE Acoustic-Electric Guitar.
 It has the Fishman Presys pickup/preamp, rosewood back and sides, solid spruce top, and an easy to play neck.
 It even has rolled fingerboard edges!
 Did we mention that this thing is so new that so few know about it?
 It’s been revamped to make traveling with it easier than ever!
 This guitar makes our list of the top acoustic electric guitars under $500 bucks here.